Nancy T. Chang: Work

 In 1986, the Changs moved to Houston, TX.
-Baylor College of Medicine in Houston offered Tse Wen a faculty position, and Nancy was able to obtain a position as well.
+Baylor College of Medicine in Houston offered Tse Wen a faculty position, and Chang was able to obtain a position as well.
 She became Associate Professor of Virology at Baylor College of Medicine, serving from 1986 to 1991.

-Both Nancy and Tse Wen suffered severely from allergies.
+Both Chang and Tse Wen suffered severely from allergies.
 Tse Wen had an idea for treating allergies by blocking IgE (immunoglobulin E), and the Changs founded the biotechnology company Tanox.
-Tse Wen continued his preferred work as a professor, and Nancy served as president of the new company.
+Tse Wen continued his preferred work as a professor, and Chang served as president of the new company.
 In 1992, the Changs separated.
 Tse Wen returned to Taiwan in 1996 to teach, while remained as a board member of Tanox until the company was acquired by Genentech.
-Nancy continued her work with Tanox, serving as CEO as well as president.
+Chang continued her work with Tanox, serving as CEO as well as president.

 Tanox focused on addressing medical needs in the areas of allergy, asthma, inflammation, and diseases affecting the human immune system, developing an asthma drug that targeted the allergy-related basis of asthma, Xolair.

 Tanox's initial public offering in 2000 was the second largest IPO ever for a biotechnology company, raising $244 million.
 In June 2003, the U.S. Food and Drug Administration (FDA) approved Xolair, the first biotech product cleared for treating those with asthma related to allergies.
 In 2007, Tanox was sold to Genentech for $919 million.
-Nancy continued to be involved, as chairman of Tanox's board of directors.
+Chang continued to be involved, as chairman of Tanox's board of directors.

 Tanox was also active in the development of TNX-355, an antibody for the treatment of HIV/AIDS.
-Nancy has said that she is passionate about AIDS because of her work as a young researcher in one of the first laboratories to confront the disease.
+Chang has said that she is passionate about AIDS because of her work as a young researcher in one of the first laboratories to confront the disease.

-Nancy Chang's published research includes over 35 papers on topics including monoclonal antibodies and HIV.
+Chang Chang's published research includes over 35 papers on topics including monoclonal antibodies and HIV.
 She has been awarded seven patents.